orchestra-io/symfony2-s3streambundle/README.md

 ## Requirements

 This bundle requires [Services_Amazon_S3](http://pear.php.net/Services_Amazon_S3).
-If you do not know where to put it look at the [orchestra sample-symfony](https://github.com/orchestra-io/sample-symfony2) application in the **vendor** directory.
+If you do not know where to put it, look in the **vendor** directory of the [orchestra sample-symfony](https://github.com/orchestra-io/sample-symfony2) application.
 You should [see](https://github.com/orchestra-io/sample-symfony2/tree/master/vendor/pear) a `pear` folder with the required files (and its dependencies)

 If you are developing locally, you might as well want to use the **pear installer** and run `pear install Services_Amazon_S3-alpha`.
-Keep in mind that if you want to deploy your application on [Orchestra.io](http://orchestra.io) you will need to bundle your code in the vendor directory as shown above.
+Keep in mind that if you want to deploy your application on [Orchestra.io](http://orchestra.io) you will need to bundle your code in the **vendor** directory as done in the sample-symfony2 application

 ## Install the bundle

+Let's get started.

-Firstly, you need to retrieve the bundle.
-This can be done like such:
+Firstly, you need to retrieve the bundle:

     $> cd sf2app;
     $> git submodule add git://github.com/orchestra-io/symfony2-s3streambundle.git src/Orchestra/S3StreamBundle